310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Keito v2 %}
 Religious faith has no shape or form — That’s exactly why we can’t use realistic measures to compensate for it with something like money.

-Eichi is the son of the Tenshouin Zaibatsu[^15], and so, he’s extremely capable with such pragmatic situations—
+Eichi is the son of the Tenshouin Zaibatsu, and so, he’s extremely capable with such pragmatic situations—[^1]

 However, we’re dealing with a formless, ghostly concept here— There aren’t many feasible ways to approach this matter.
 The one who’s suitable to face things like this is me, since I’m the son of a temple.